| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 ... |

-supports Hwang-Shih-DeCani spending function.
+designs. dec.table uses the Hwang-Shih-DeCani spending function.

 table |

-the generated decision table. |
+The generated decision table. |

 alpha.two |

-a vector of true type 1 error for two-tailed test. |
+A vector of true type I errors for the two-sided test. |

 alpha.one |

-a vector of true type 1 error for right-tailed test. |
+A vector of true type I errors for the right-sided test. |

 beta |